gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

 ## todos, reminders, ideas

-reconsider RAISE and right side Layer4 keys Tap function: Tab?/Del?
-Bsp?/Del?

-todo add light_control if OSM(modifier) is locked  (may be check osm status in matrix user)

-todo bm40rgb light intensity controls are inactive -> search solution in oryx keymap code
+reconsider F24/RAISE dbl_tap = Enter

+todo light intensity controls are overwitten on each layer switch ... no use if there is no way to output the current ligh settings

 todo planck has the Backlit key any purpose?

 info tapdance usage: there have been serious errors on bm40rgb/idobo and maybe all amtel if the dbl_tap array got too big, so far not reproduced on planck

-info planck doesn't check firmware size 58kb file size was a problem
+info planck doesn't check firmware size 58kb file size was a problem, but file size could be a missleading stat

-info L3 ADJUST/Mouse-Layer is reached directly by Space + NAV  and also by  Lower + Raise (but not by  Raise_before_Lower)

-(reconsider) a basic consideration was that using the cursor keys is a "one hand" operation thus RAISE must activate NAV layer
+(info) a basic design consideration was that _using the ijkl cursor keys is a "one hand" operation thus RAISE must activate NAV layer_ but Space activating nav layer also fullfills this requirement
-(reconsider) but having dedicated cursorkeys makes this unnecessary and LOWER -> NAV is more comfortable (reconsider) a basic consideration was that LOWER activates numpad to do onhanded number input (reconsider) by having thumb symetry this is achieved
+(reconsider) having dedicated cursorkeys makes the adaption process for ijkl cursor keys harder (info) another basic design consideration was that LOWER activates numpad to do onhanded number input (reconsider) the design consideration of thumb symetry would ease the learning process, but a thumb can only press two different keys (super)comfortably with out moving the hand

-info backtick ` is only available as Shift(tick) on LSYM  (or as ahk macro: ,y)
-info # $ () <> ~ ´ are also easyly available on SYMBOL-Layer or as SHIFT_HOLD (or as ahk macros)
+info some symbols # % [] <> ~ `Â´` | are available only on SYMBOL-Layer or as SHIFT_HOLD (or as ahk macros)
-info < and @ are available per double_tap_without_hold , or q
-info € is only available per ctl+alt+e €  or SYMBOL-Layer + k -> €
-info {} and [] are not working in windows terminal when done as CTL(ALT()) always use ALGR()
-info i, h and u will not use dbl_tap any more to allow words like: Auufer, Buchhalter, nachher,...
+info < and @ and Enter are available per double_tap_without_hold , or q or v info â‚¬ is available per ctl+alt+e â‚¬  or SYMBOL-Layer + k -> â‚¬ but lost it spot on the number layer info for {} and [] to work in windows terminal they must not be done as CTL(ALT()) - always use ALGR()  - Or disable C+A+n Hotkeys in windows terminal info i, h and u will not use dbl_tap any more to allow words like: Auufer, Buchhalter, nachher,...
-info short TAPPING_TERM 140 is good for typing diacrits äöüß but most keys should have longer timeouts, fixed by using TAPPING_TERM per key
+info short TAPPING_TERM < 140 is good for typing diacrits Ã¤Ã¶Ã¼ÃŸ but most keys should have longer timeouts - solved by using TAPPING_TERM per key

 ### AUTOCORRCET (reconsider)
-info TAP_HOLD is autocorreted as SINGLE_TAP if modifiers are active e.g. CTL + w_hold > C(w) instead of C("), S(s_hold) > S
-info DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t)
+info tapdace DBL_TAP_HOLD is sometimes autocorreted to letter doubling pp rr ddddd tttt uu oo   instead of p? r) but most keys have a individual DBL_TAP_HOLD function g > ==,...
-info AHK does additional aä > ä ... autocorrection, but that is not very usefull
+info AHK does additional aÃ¤ > Ã¤ ... sÃŸ > | autocorrection, but that is not very usefull

 ### Retro Tapping (tested and dismissed)
-(reconsider) only listing keycodes we really want it on Has noeffect on homerow mods d, f, n, t as MT is not used for them
  * does some kind of autocorrection in case of MT(ALT,K) but some applicaions register ALT(K)
  * MT,ACSW,4560  are also unpredictable depending on mod and application
  * OSL keys are excluded because there is strange behavior in notepad++
  * MT(SFT, DEL) is also excluded to avoid unwanted deletes

 ### autorepeat
-autorepeat is of for almost all keys
-special         TAP_HOLD m has autorepeats `****...` but DBL_TAP_HOLD m -> * has no autorepeat
-special         Backspace and shift(Backspace)
-special         DBL_TAP_HOLD DEL  has autorepeat
+autorepeat is off for almost all keys  on layer _L0 because it conflict with the HOLD feature special         TAP_HOLD m has autorepeats `****...` but DBL_TAP_HOLD m -> * has no autorepeat special         Backspace and c(Backspace) special         DBL_TAP_HOLD RSFT_T(DEL) has autorepeat special         mod tap DBL_TAP_HOLD for d t l k special		... and --- have TRIPPLE_TAP key repeat

 ### TAP Dance Problems/Inconsistencies/specialties

-inconsistent    shift + DBL_TAP KOMMA gives S(<) = > instead of < (maybe correct)
+inconsistent    shift + DBL_TAP KOMMA gives S(<) = > instead of < (maybe even correct this way)
-inconsistent    shift + DBL_TAP_HOLD dash  gives nothing
-inconsistent    shift + DBL_TAP_HOLD q     gives nothing
-inconsistent    shift + DBL_TAP      q     gives nothing
+inconsistent    shift + DBL_TAP_HOLD dash  gives nothing instead of ~ inconsistent    shift + DBL_TAP_HOLD q     gives nothing instead of @ inconsistent    shift + DBL_TAP      q     gives nothing instead of @

-info shift + non shiftable key (e.g. A(C(KC_E))) outputs shift+€=nothing instead of ignoring the shift, but ignoring the shift in general does not work either
+info shift + non shiftable key (e.g. A(C(KC_E))) outputs shift+â‚¬=nothing_or_hotkey instead of ignoring the shift, but ignoring the shift in general does not work either
-special Ä Ü Ö only mod shift neeeds to be passed through
+special Ã„ Ãœ Ã– only mod shift neeeds to be passed through

-special dbl_tap_hold ESC sends ^ as non dead key see dance_esc_finished or use ahk combo ,q > ^
-special ESC/Home (ESC/End) needs all mods passed through
+special dbl_tap_hold ESC sends ^ as non dead key see dance_esc_finished special ESC/Home (ESC/End) needs all mods passed through

-info _each and _reset funtions are often the same and therefore shared between declarations
+info tapdance _each and _reset funtions are often the same and therefore shared between declarations

 ### COMBO ideas
 info qmk-COMBOS - conflict with tap dance / autosymbol - autohotkey can be used instead